ItayRosen/Serial-Plotter/source/README.md

 # electron-serialport
-An example of how to use serialport in an electron app

-**Clone and run for a quick way to see Electron and Serialport in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**